Alcoholic hepatitis: Diagnosis

 The diagnosis of alcoholic hepatitis is largely a clinical diagnosis and can be classified into three categories: Definite, Probable, and Possible alcoholic hepatitis.
 A patient with definite alcoholic hepatitis will fulfill clinical diagnostic criteria and present with a convincing history of chronic alcohol usage and a confirmatory liver biopsy.
 Patients with probable alcoholic hepatitis will meet clinical diagnostic criteria without the influence of confounding factors, and those with possible alcoholic hepatitis will present with a clinical diagnosis influenced by confounding factors.
 Confounding factors to consider in this patient population include an unclear history of alcohol usage, conflicting lab results, and clinical comorbidities that may cause liver disease like Drug-indiced liver injury, infection, and viral, hepatitis.

 Clinical suspicion of alcoholic hepatitis should be considered in patients with a history of significant chronic alcohol intake who develops worsening liver function tests, and onset of jaundice within the last 8 weeks.
 Additional inclusion criteria for alcoholic hepatitis includes a history of 6 months or more of continued alcohol intake, specifically >40 (female) or 60 (males) g alcohol/day, in patients who develop jaundice within less than 60 days of abstinence.

 Initial diagnostic work-up includes ordering routine labs and imaging including: liver function tests, complete blood count, basic metabolic panel, and a right upper quadrant ultrasound.
 The liver function tests will often result in elevated total bilirubin (typically greater than 3.0 mg/dL), aminotransferases that do not exceed 400 IU/L, and an aspartate aminotransferase to alanine aminotransferase ratio of usually 2 or more.
 A CBC may be ordered to assess for acute inflammatory responses (presenting as leukocytosis and or thrombocytosis) and signs of toxic alcoholic effects on the liver and bone marrow (presenting as thrombocytopenia and or macrocytic anemia).
 A BMP may be helpful to evaluate for a concomitant acute kidney injury and hepatorenal syndrome.
 Furthermore, a RUQ ultrasound can help confirm the diagnosis of alcoholic hepatitis if the patient presents with findings suggestive of hepatic steatosis, hepatomegaly, and or cirrhosis.
 The RUQ ultrasound is also a helpful diagnostic tool used to rule out similarly presenting hepatic pathologies like gallstones and hepatocellular carinoma.

 Confirmatory studies include a transjugular liver biopsy.
 A liver biopsy is not required for the diagnosis, however it can help confirm alcoholic hepatitis as the cause of the hepatitis if the diagnosis is unclear.
 In patients presenting with an unclear history of alcohol consumption and confounding factors, a transjugular liver biopsy may be helpful to clarify clinical management.

 Management

-Clinical practice guidelines have recommended corticosteroids.

-When considering the basic principles of alcoholic hepatitis management, it is important to address the following bulleted topics: